George Johnson - President Enamel Products

 George was also a director of Bowler & Burdick Company.
 Social memberships included Castalia Trout, The Country, and Union clubs.

-George died in 1968 and Helen died on March 25, 1974, at her Bratenahl home.
-Both are buried in Lake View Cemetery.
+George died in 1968.
+Helen died on March 25, 1974, at her Bratenahl home and buried alongside George in Lake View Cemetery.